Geno2K/case-study-cyclistic/README.md

 I compiled all my analysis queries into the following:
 > [Data Analysis SQL Query]()
+>
+> -remove this just go straight to power bi

 The raw results were illuminating, so I decided to move over to **Microsoft Power BI** to iterate further and put together visualizations from the results.